 Powerscourt Waterfall is Ireland’s highest at 121m (398ft.) and is 5km from the Main Estate.
 It is set in one of Ireland’s most beautiful parklands at the foothills of the Wicklow Mountains.

-Enjoy other fun activities while visiting Powerscourt including Cool Planet Experience, Ireland’s first interactive experience aimed at inspiring the next generation to take positive climate action.
+Enjoy other fun activities while visiting Powerscourt including Cool Planet Experience, an interactive experience aimed at inspiring the next generation to take positive climate action.